JohnCoene/sigmajs/cran-comments.md

 0 errors | 0 warnings | 1 note

-Package was archived on CRAN, notification email of Check errors from Kurt went to the Spam folder :(
+Package was archived on CRAN